CONTRACTORS: How To Take Out a Building Permit

 Much of the permit process can be completed online.

 1. Permit Application.
-Download and complete the appropriate permit.
+Download and complete the appropriate permit or stop in person to pick up a permit if you do not have access to a printer.
 Find the permit applications noted above linked on this page.

 2. Site Plan.
 Some permits require site plans or a formal plan review process.
 Plans must include setbacks (the distance away from) from property lines.
 All new construction and remodel permits require a full size plan set.
-Please mail these plan sets to our office: City of Kaukauna, P.O.
+Please drop off during business hours or mail this plan sets to our offices: City of Kaukauna, P.O.
 Box 890, Kaukauna, WI 54130.

 3. Permit Submission.
-Submit your permit and site plan (if required) to the City of Kaukauna by email.
-You can email your permit to [email protected] or mail it to us at City of Kaukauna, P.O.
+Submit your permit and site plan (if required) to the City of Kaukauna by email, by mail or in-person.
+You can email your permit or mail it to us at City of Kaukauna, P.O.
 Box 890, Kaukauna, WI 54130.
-If emailing, please put BUILDING PERMIT in the subject line.
+You can drop off permits and site plans during business hours.

 4. Permit Payment.
 Permits will not be issued until payment has been received.
-Contractors can make permit payments online by creating a MyGov account or by calling (920) 766-6315 to process a credit card payment over the phone.
-Payments are also accepted by check – either by mail or by dropping off payments to our 24-hour drop box outside of the Municipal Services Building, 144 W. 2nd Street, Kaukauna.
+Contractors can make permit payments online by creating a MyGov account.
+Payments are also accepted in-person, by cash, or by check – either by mail or by dropping off payments to our 24-hour drop box outside of the Municipal Services Building, 144 W. 2nd Street, Kaukauna.